BlackPool Bossfight #3: Gods Unchained

 Conclusion

-Gods Unchained triggered this “one last game and back to work” feeling with the latest updates, lost for a long time in the TCG genre (maybe last time was Hearthstone launching).
+Gods Unchained triggered this “one last game and back to work” feeling with the latest updates, lost for a long time in the TCG genre (maybe the last time was Hearthstone launching).

 • Gameplay: ??/10 (can we really grade TCG gameplay?)